Joël Sami

 Andre-Joël Sami (born 13 November 1984) is a former professional footballer who played as a centre-back.
 Born in France, he made five appearances for the DR Congo national team.

 career

 Sami was born in Montfermeil, Seine-Saint-Denis.

 He was on trial at Leeds United during the 2003–04 pre-season and even appeared on the team photo.
 However, he did not sign for them and went on to have a trial with Bolton Wanderers on the recommendation of then Leeds United manager Peter Reid.

-He made his first cap for Congo DR national football team against Algeria on 26 March 2008.
+He made his first cap for the DR Congo national team against Algeria on 26 March 2008.